Maersk will cut thousands of jobs as weak demand and plunging freight rates push revenue down.

 Shares in the company fell 17.2% on the Danish stock exchange yesterday, to a three-year low, following the news.

-Maersk reported record profits of $36.8 billion last year, but for months it has warned that high freight rates would not last.
-During and after the pandemic, soaring demand for goods and disruptions to supply chains pushed freight rates higher, a trend that has since cooled amid the gloomy macroeconomic environment.
+Last year, Maersk reported record profits of $36.8 billion.
+However, for months, it warned that high freight rates would not last.
+During and after the pandemic, soaring demand for goods and disruptions to supply chains pushed freight rates up, a trend that is now cooling due to the gloomy macroeconomic situation.

-According to Drewry Shipping, the average freight rate for a 40-foot container (large volume cargo) on eight major global shipping lanes was $1,406 this week, down 54% from the same period in 2022.
+According to Drewry Shipping, the freight rate for a 40-foot container (large volume cargo) on eight major global shipping routes was $1,406 this week.
+Compared to the same period in 2022, this price is 54% lower.

 Maersk maintained its pre-tax profit forecast for this year at between $9.5 billion and $11 billion.
 However, they said the actual level achieved could be around $9.5 billion.